-covered the ?serious by-the-book? maneuvers I had listed in preparation for this review, I pretty much left entire Sunday to venture around on the fun side of things and to see how far the Katana MD could be pushed or rather more appropriately as it turn out, how far Katana MD would push me instead.
+Since all six check flights on Saturday pretty much covered the "serious by-the-book" manoeuvres I had listed in preparation for this review, I pretty much left entire Sunday to venture onto the fun side of things and to see how far the Katana MD could be pushed, or more appropriately as it turned out, how far Katana MD would push me instead.
 I was pushed pretty far and the PA Katana MD just keeps coming back for more.
-I have tried almost anything in the book to uncover any hidden bad habits and to my wits end I could not find any, even after 22 flights she is a well natured ?Pussy Cat? of an airplane, just sweet, extremely friendly and accommodating.
+I have tried almost anything in the book to uncover any hidden bad habits and to my wits end I could not find any, even after 22 flights she is a well natured "Pussy Cat" of an airplane, just sweet, extremely friendly and accommodating.

-The maneuvers go lower and lower pretty quick and next to no time, she was already performing rudder scrapes, stationary harrier rolls in the wind, and rolling inches above the deck and I finally met up with ?Daddy Dumb-Thumbs? (or was it the ground reaching up to grab my baby?) on the last flight due to exhaustion and fatigue setting in after 17 intense sessions on a very hot day and I managed to clip the starboard wingtip on the ground and cartwheel, hitting the nose and landed poised on the gears.
-I was amazed after the stunt, no damage except a slight fracture on the outboard aileron rib (repairable) and immediately took off and flew the rest of the pack.
-This ?Pussy Cat? sure has nine lives, still have eight to go as I chucked silently at the thought of what just happened.
+The manoeuvres go lower and lower pretty quick and in next to no time, she was already performing rudder scrapes, stationary harrier rolls in the wind, and rolling inches above the deck and I finally met up with "Daddy Dumb-Thumbs" (or was it the ground reaching up to grab my baby?) on the last flight.
+Due to exhaustion and fatigue setting in after 17 intense sessions on a very hot day.
+I managed to clip the starboard wingtip on the ground and cartwheel, hitting the nose and the Katana landed poised on the gears.
+I was amazed after the stunt, to find no damage except a slight fracture on the outboard aileron rib (repairable) and immediately took off and flew the rest of the drill.
+This "Pussy Cat" sure has nine lives, still have eight to go as I chuckled silently at the thought of what just happened.